ic1400/tinkercad-demo/README.md

 ## Project Description

-This project is a demo of Tinkercad's capabilities.
-This project is a simple circuit that uses a `pushbutton` to control an LED.
+This project is a demo of Tinkercad's capabilities with a simple circuit that uses a `pushbutton` to control an LED.
 The circuit is powered by an Arduino Uno.
 The LED can operate in two modes: a `steady on` mode and a `blinking` mode.
 The mode is toggled based on the state of the `pushbutton`.

 ### Operational modes